simbo1905/no-framework-pickler/README.md

 - **Performance**: Fast serialization through direct method handles with compact binary format
 - **Simplicity**: Single-line API (`Pickler.forClass()`) with no configuration files or code generation
 - **Security by Design**: Only legal Java construction paths, no arbitrary object creation from untrusted data
+- **Safety over Speed**: No `Unsafe` hacks and only shallow reflection on the record component public methods and public constructors.
+- **Safety over Space**: Guard rails where there can be and a clear “here be dragons” when you opt-in to things that can swap rhe binary between record components of you reorder the source code order of components of the same type.

 ## Usage